 You know the one who made Luke meditate to death?

 Read Hogfather.
 It’s got the single most perfect speech describing the human condition.

-Christopher has been starting flame wars for the better part of two decades.
-Follow him on Twitter.
+by Christopher Luke Dean.
+(Christopher has been starting flame wars for the better part of two decades.)

 If you enjoyed this post, read:

 - 3 Things Authors Of The Golden Age Of Sci-Fi & Fantasy Did Better

 - 3 Truly Odd Protagonists & Why We Really Really Like Them

 - Is Game Of Thrones Worth Your Time?